-Learn how cosmetics brand FlutterHabit scaled up its growth using ShipBob’s Merchant Plus solution and SeaMonster Studio’s website development and consulting services.
+Learn how cosmetics brand FlutterHabit scaled up its growth using ShipBob’s WMS and SeaMonster Studio’s website development and consulting services.

 Created in June 2019 in Kansas City, MO, and co-owned by women, FlutterHabit is a cosmetics brand that offers an affordable alternative to traditional eyelash extensions.
 FlutterHabit’s underlash sets are designed to be cut into clusters and customized to each unique eye shape — and unlike single-use striplashes, FlutterHabit lashes last a whole work week.
 With a variety of styles for different looks, as well as a monthly subscription program, customers have a new and reliable way to achieve lashes that boost their confidence.

 - 35.5K followers on TikTok

 It’s amazing how something as small as eyelashes can have such a big impact on a person’s confidence.